genericdeAG/intranet-rag-ready/readme.md

 # web-summarizer

-This is a simple tool that scrapes a single website or landing pages for the most important information and feeds this data into a prompt to OpenAI's GPT4 API.
+This is a tool that scrapes a sharepoint site and cleans, transform and structures the data into markdown format.

-It will return a short paragraphs summarizing and describing the brand/company, their products/services and other information of the website.
+The purpose of this is to integrate the data into a vector database, facilitating RAG applications.

+It is optimized for German language but will probably work for other languages as well.

 ## Requirements
-It works on Linux/MacOS and Windows.

 Python 3.10 or higher is required.

-You need to have chrome chromedrivers installed.

-You need to have an OpenAI API key.
+You need to have an OpenAI API key or Azure OpenAI model deployed.

 ## Get started

 To get started copy copy the ``.env.template``and rename it to ``.env``.
-Add your OpenAI credentials and custom config here (language, default file path).
+Add your OpenAI / Azure OpenAI credentials and default file path if you want.

 Then install the packages with ``pip install -r requirements.txt``

-If you want to scrape local files, add the path to the file in the ``.env`` file and add it in the data folder.

-## Run summarizer with CLI commands
+## Run tool with CLI commands

-``python src/main.py`` (uses default file path and language from ``.env``)
+``python src/main.py`` (uses default file path from ``.env``)

-``python src/main.py --language Schwäbisch`` (uses default file path and specified language)

-``python src/main.py https://www.generic.de`` (uses specified url and default language from ``.env``)
+``python src/main.py data/intranet_homepage.html`` (uses specified html file)

-``python src/main.py https://www.generic.de -l English`` (uses specified url and specified language)
+``python src/main.py https://www.my-company.sharepoint.com`` (uses specified url, only works for public sharepoint sites)

-### Contact me if you have ideas for improvemens for feature requests.
+### Contact me if you have feedback or feature requests.